 Enter the requested parameters via the appropriate keys, save your settings with [OK] and jump to the next menu item with the [ESC] and the [->] key.

 Application

 Enter here, the respective application.

 This menu item enables adaptation of the sensor to the requested application.
-You can choose between the following applications: " Level", " X-ray alarm" or " Real value correction".
+You can choose between the following applications: " Level", " Point level" or " Summation Secondary".